Image: Shutterstock

 Also, drinking Mother’s Milk Tea can cause the following undesirable side effects:

 Blessed thistle present in Mother’s Milk Tea is responsible for increased production of stomach acids.
-This can lead to stomach ulcers and heartburn in women if consumed in excessive amounts [1].
+This can lead to stomach ulcers and heartburn in women if consumed in excessive amounts.
+Additionally, overconsumption of this herb may cause vomiting.
+(12).

-Some mothers can experience gas, bloating and diarrhea after consuming fenugreek, according to the U.S. National Center for Complementary and Alternative Medicine.
+According to the U.S. National Center for Complementary and Integrative Health, some mothers can experience abdominal discomfort, nausea, and diarrhea after consuming fenugreek (13).
 If your little one is sensitive to fenugreek like you, instead of curing the colic, your baby may develop colic.

 Most herbs can cause allergic reactions.
 So if you are allergic to one of the herbs in Mother’s Milk Tea, you could get hives, rashes, diarrhea or wheezing.